RebeckaLar/noblestay-backend/README.md

-# Noble Stay - AirBnb-inspired Website for Castles
+# Noble Stay - AirBnb-inspired Website for Castles (WIP)
 This student-project aim is to use our knowledge from earlier courses to build the backend part of an AirBnb-inspired website.

 ## Tech Stack
-- MongoDB with Mongoose
+- MongoDB Atlas with Mongoose
 - Express JS
 - Node.js